jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 jx step syntax effective
 ```

-The Jenkins X YAML schema is available on schemastore.org, where amazingly IntelliJ and the VS Code YAML Language Extension pick it up automatically.
+The Jenkins X YAML schema is uploaded to [schemastore.org](https://schemastore.org), where amazingly IntelliJ and the VS Code YAML Language Extension automatically pick it up.

 ## GitOps, Prow and Lighthouse